-16. ASSIGNMENT OR SALE BY LICENSOR.
-Upon Licensor assigning this Agreement, such assignment shall operate to release Licensor from any future liability upon any of the covenants or conditions, expressed or implied, herein contained in favor of Licensee, and in such event Licensee agrees to look solely to Licensor’s successor-in-interest.
+ASSIGNMENT OR SALE BY LICENSOR.
+Upon Licensor assigning this Agreement, such assignment shall operate to release Licensor from any future liability upon any of the covenants or conditions, expressed or implied, herein contained in favor of Licensee, and in such event, Licensee agrees to look solely to Licensor’s successor-in-interest.
 This Agreement shall not be affected by such assignment or sale and Licensee agrees to attorn to the assignee.

-17. TERMINATION.
+TERMINATION.
 Licensor shall undertake to maintain the State Lease in full force and effect at all times; however, if the State Lease is terminated by governmental action, this License shall also terminate.
 Licensee shall bear all risks of any termination and hereby waives and releases any claims against Licensor with respect to the consideration paid for this License and for any damages resulting from the termination.
 At the end of the term hereof, or upon the earlier termination of this License as provided herein, Licensee shall surrender possession and vacate the Slip immediately, and deliver possession thereof to Licensor, and Licensor may re-enter the Slip, with or without process of law, using such force as may be necessary, and remove all persons, fixtures, vessels and chattels from the Slip or Docks, and Licensor shall not be liable for any resulting damages.

-18. ASSIGNMENT AND SUBLICENSE.
-Subject to the terms and conditions of this License, including but not limited to paragraph 8 above, Licensee shall have the right to sell and assign Licensee’s interest herein; provided, however, Licensee’s purchaser/assignee shall be required to enter into a new Dockage and Mooring Agreement with Licensor and become a Member of Licensor, according to such terms and conditions as Licensor may reasonably require.
-Licensee also may “rent” the Slip to another provided that Licensee at all times remains responsible hereunder.
+ASSIGNMENT AND SUBLICENSE.
+Subject to the terms and conditions of this License, including but not limited to paragraph 9 above, Licensee shall have the right to sell and assign Licensee’s interest herein; provided, however, Licensee’s purchaser/assignee shall be required to enter into a new Dockage and Mooring Agreement with Licensor and become a Member of Licensor, according to such terms and conditions as Licensor then may require.
+If Licensee desires to sell or assign Licensee’s interests in this License or any portion of the rights granted hereunder (including renting the Slip), Licensee shall first obtain Licensor’s prior written approval and comply with any of Licensor’s policies and procedures adopted from time to time in connection therewith.
+Licensee may rent the Slip to a third party provided, however, that Licensee shall not rent more than 2 slips in the Docks to a third party at any one time.
+For purposes of calculating the number of slips rented by Licensee, any slip owned or controlled by an Affiliate (as defined in Paragraph 19) of Licensee also shall be included.
+Notwithstanding obtaining Licensor’s approval to rent the Slip, Licensee shall remain primarily liable hereunder.
+Licensor may require that any rental agreement be made in writing on a form prescribed by Licensor.
 Licensee shall be entitled to set the price of any assignment of his rights herein.
 However, Licensee acknowledges that Florida Administrative Code Section 18-21.001 requires that a percentage of the gross income derived from any agreement or sub-agreement for the sale, assignment, rental or other use of the Slip must be paid by Licensee to Licensor, who must report and transmit such payments upon receipt to the Board of Trustees of the Internal Improvement Fund of the State of Florida.
 Licensee agrees to comply with such provisions and to remit such payment to Licensor.
 In addition, Licensee acknowledges that Florida Administrative Code Section 18-21.001 provides that no interest in the Slip may be further transferred unless a clause substantially similar to the forgoing is placed in any succeeding document effecting a transfer to each successive new slip license holder.
 Licensee agrees to indemnify and hold Licensor harmless from and loss, cost or expense associated with Licensee’s failure to comply with the requirements of the Administrative Code.